Posted: Jun 5, 2014 4:12 PM

 NORTH CANTON, Ohio (AP) The tiny skeletons of two infants found in a deceased Ohio woman's mobile home were her children, likely twins whose remains had been stored for decades, police and a coroner said Thursday.

 The remains uncovered in December were stored for nearly 40 years, North Canton police Chief Stephan Wilder said.
 Police said the bones were small enough to fit in someone's hand.

-A man found the remains in a locked footlocker in December while cleaning out his mother's mobile home in North Canton, about 45 miles southeast of Cleveland.
-The 66-year-old woman died in late November.
+A man found the remains, along with a blanket and other items, in a locked blue footlocker while cleaning out his late mother's home in North Canton, about 45 miles southeast of Cleveland.
+The 66-year-old woman had died in late November.

-Wilder says the family was notified Thursday and seemed relieved to have an answer about the mysterious remains.
+The woman's family was notified earlier Thursday by a detective, who reported that they seemed relieved to have an answer about the mysterious bones, Wilder said.

-He says the remains will be turned over to the family, which is making arrangements for interment.
+The remains will be turned over to the family, which is making arrangements for interment, Wilder said.